Don’t tell Rick Stein, but we think that Brixham has started becoming a bit of a foodie destination on the quiet over the last few years.

 Simply Fish has (we think) the best take-away fish and chips in town, and a proper sit-down restaurant with a mostly fish-based menu.
 It’s our preferred takeaway , the restaurant just does walk-ups.
 As well as the usuals, their monkfish and prawn curry is great, and their curry sauce is our go-to ‘side’.

-Shoals (a 15 minute walk along the coast by the lido) is tiny, but really high quality restaurant which also has tables outside for lunch or a drink and is owned by the Perkes family of legendary Brixham fisherfolk.
+Shoals (a 15 minute walk along the coast by the lido) is a tiny, but really high quality restaurant which also has tables outside for lunch or a drink and is owned by the Perkes family of legendary Brixham fisherfolk.
 Amazing views across Torbay as you eat, and amazing food too, as you can see from these photos from summer 2022.

 The Guardhouse at Berry Head – This is ‘the’ morning brunch cafe for us up on Berry Head in the old fort.
 When you take a walk up there make sure you have left room for their bacon sandwiches and/or cakes!